marsisaj/lib/README.md

 Here's [feedback](feedback.md) I've already received, and notes I've made based on this feedback.
 Further comments most welcome.

-My present aim is to get enough content in a sufficient state to submit to [this conference](https://law.unimelb.edu.au/digital-citizens/conference) - deadline for paper proposals is 16 December 2018.
-Please help!
+Dec-18: I've submitted a [paper proposal](robocop.md) to [this conference](https://law.unimelb.edu.au/digital-citizens/conference) in Melbourne, July 2019.
+That paper proposal covers some of what I want to explore here.

 I'm intending to write for a general audience without sacrificing either technical accuracy or academic rigour.